kubernetes/community/contributors/design-proposals/cli/kubectl-unix-socket.md

 ## Alternatives considered

 - We could allow users to designate the network AND address that get passed into the net.Dial function used to connect to the server.
 That would clutter the cli interface.
-Taking this approach keeps it more consistant with curl and other familiar unix tools.
+Taking this approach keeps it more consistent with curl and other familiar unix tools.
 - We could use a different name, other than "via-unix-socket".
 Perhaps "proxy-socket" would be better.
 Unfortunately, we cannot use --unix-socket because it is already a flag to kubectl proxy.
 We could also use "--via-unix-socket" on the cli and just "unix-socket" in kubeconfig files.
 I opted to use "via-unix-socket" to keep both config syntax unified.